 |Nutritional Guidelines (per serving)|

-Pan dulce translates as "sweet bread," and in Mexico, you can find hundreds of variations to satisfy nearly any taste preference, from vanilla-, chocolate-, or cinnamon-flavored to cream-, fruit-, or nut-filled.
+Pan dulce translates as "sweet bread," and in Mexico, you can find hundreds of variations to satisfy nearly any taste preference, from flavors like vanilla, chocolate, or cinnamon to fillings like cream, fruit, or nuts.
 This recipe for a basic pan dulce results in buns perfect for a sweet snack or light dessert; they taste best the day you bake them, but you can tightly wrap and freeze any leftovers.

 - 1 tablespoon sugar